 - Liquidity risk: the possibility of incurring losses as a result of the Bank being unable, albeit temporarily, to honour payment commitments due to a lack of liquid assets, or of it being unable to access the markets to obtain finance at a reasonable price.
 Accordingly, liquidity risk is inherent to the Bank's funding structure and market conditions. - Exchange rate risk: the possibility of incurring losses on net positions in currencies other than the functional currency arising from investments in the equity of subsidiaries or in the endowment funds of foreign branches. - Interest Rate Risk in the Banking Book (IRRBB): the interest rate risk on positions that are not part of the trading book (IRRBB), i.e. the potential current or future losses to an entity's capital or earnings as a result of adverse fluctuations in interest rates. - Market risk: arising from the possibility of loss in the market value of financial asset positions due to variations in risk factors with an impact on their market prices or volatility or the correlation between them.
-This refers in particular to trading positions. - Credit Spread Risk in the Banking Book (CSRBB): the risk of potential losses arising from changes in the market's perception of the price of credit risk, the liquidity premium and other potential components of instruments bearing credit risk that generate fluctuations in the price of credit risk not captured in the IRRBB risk or the jump-to-default risk.
+This refers in particular to trading positions. - Credit Spread Risk in the Banking Book (CSRBB): risk of loss in the equity and P&L accounts of an entity driven by changes of the market price for credit risk, for liquidity and for potentially other characteristics of credit-risky instruments, which is not captured by another existing prudential framework such as IRRBB or by expected credit/(jump-to-) default risk.
+CSRBB captures the risk of an instrument's changing spread while prima facie disregarding idiosyncratic events and assuming the same level of creditworthiness, i.e., how the credit spread is moving within a certain rating / PD range.